imperva/dsfkit/modules/aws/agent-gw/README.md

 ```

 ## API Access
 API access to the DSF Management server is required to provision this module.
-Please make sure to pass the relevant CIDR block, representing your workstation, to allow such access through the `sg_ingress_cidr` variable
+Please make sure to pass the relevant CIDR block, representing your workstation, to allow such access through the `allowed_web_console_and_api_cidrs` variable of the mx module.

 ## Additional Information